 Attorneys in the SGR Employee Benefits, Executive Compensation, and ERISA Litigation Practice are proactive in ensuring their clients remain informed of the most recent developments.
 They also provide leadership to their clients’ executives and benefits teams to help them determine the best approach for their companies.

 These SGR attorneys understand that the benefits and compensation laws and regulations are highly technical in nature.
 They work within those technical rules to create practical business solutions to satisfy each client’s unique objectives, assisting clients through the maze of statutory and regulatory requirements.
 At SGR, there is no such thing as a “one size fits all” approach.

-The attorneys in the SGR Employee Benefits, Executive Compensation and ERISA Litigation Practice have substantial experience, with depth of coverage in each significant subspecialty within the benefits and compensation areas.
+The attorneys in the SGR Employee Benefits, Executive Compensation, and ERISA Litigation Practice have substantial experience, with a depth of coverage in each significant subspecialty within the benefits and compensation areas.
 These subspecialties include:

 - Qualified Retirement Plans

 - Health & Welfare Plans (including ACA, COBRA, and HIPAA)

 - Executive Compensation

 - Multiple Employer Plans